dfinity/pocketic-py/README.md

 You can also add the last line to your `~/.bashrc` or `~/.zshrc`.

+On macOS, run `xattr -dr com.apple.quarantine pocket-ic` in the directory where you have placed the binary file.
+This step is needed to bypass the developer verification from Apple, and only needs to be run once.
+Alternatively, you can open the `pocket-ic` binary by right clicking on it in the Finder and selecting "Open" from the drop-down menu.
+Then, confirm opening this application by clicking "Open" again in the dialog that opened.

 ### PocketIC Integration Library (this)

 This library is on PyPi, so you can install it using pip.
 For example, from your virtualenv: